1How can I become a member of the OREDA project?

 4How can I get access to OREDA data?

 OREDA has collected data in various project phases since beginning of the eighties.
-Current phase is number ten, and runs from 2009 -2011.
+Current phase is number thirteen, and runs from 2018 -2020.
 Data from each phase are contained in a database that the participating companies have access to.
 Non-OREDA members may get access to this database when doing contract work for any of these member companies.
 Additionally, data have been issued in generic form in Reliability Handbooks.
-Five handbooks have been issued since 1984, the last edition (no. 5) in December 2009.
-This handbook is sold in wour webshop
+Six handbooks have been issued since 1984, the last edition (no. 6) in December 2014.
+This handbook is sold in our webshop.
+In 2020, OREDA@Cloud was launched as a digital access to OREDA database for non-members.

 5What sort of data is collected in the OREDA project?